Concatenate and Split Queries

 A search on

-news paper searches with the following queries:
+The news paper will also search for the following concatenated queries:

 This concatenation is done on a maximum of 3 words.